cheddartv/flatland/README.md

 Like items, sections can be passed a `classNames` prop.

 The first child item of a section will have focus when the component first mounts, and is made active.
+You can override this behavior by passing a `hasInitialFocus={true}` prop to one of your section's child items.

 Flatland has three simple section types, `Column`, `Row`, and `Grid`.
 Columns and Rows promote and demote focus of child items in one dimension.
 Grids promote and demote focus in two dimensions.